Signs your boiler could be dangerous.

 • Flue like symptoms

-Call the Gas Emergency Helpline on 0800 111 999 if you think there's any danger of Carbon Monoxide poisoning for more advice and assistance and get in touch with Swale Heating today to rectify any issues with your boiler or central heating system.
+Call the Gas Emergency Helpline on 0800 111 999 if you think there's any danger of carbon monoxide poisoning.
+For more advice and assistance, get in touch with Swale Heating today to rectify any issues with your boiler or central heating system.

-Detecting Carbon Monoxide early is often the best way of preventing Carbon Monoxide poisoning, the simplest way of doing this is by installing a Carbon Monoxide Alarm.
-This is a cost effect way to keep you and your family safe, don't forget to contact a member of the team on 01795 47 70 98 to get a quote for fitting a Carbon Monoxide alarm in your property.
+Detecting carbon monoxide early is often the best way of preventing carbon monoxide poisoning.
+The simplest way of doing this is by installing a carbon monoxide alarm.
+This is a cost effective way to keep you and your family safe.
+Don't forget to contact a member of the team on 01795 47 70 98 to get a quote for fitting a carbon monoxide alarm in your property.